JohnnyBackus/django-custom-user/README.md

 ### How to Initialize/Run Your Application

 - Install requirements.txt
-- Example: Enter CLI command "python manage.py runserver"
+- Enter CLI command "python manage.py runserver"
 - View content in local port indicated by terminal

 ### How to Use Your Library